The Trauma of a new web page

 Trapezium figure

 Another page completed.
 I have just published the latest page on my website.
 The page title is Mensuration, and no, it has nothing to do with the monthly periods.
-Mensuration is a branch of mathematics that deals with the measurement of geometric figures such as squares, cubes, rectangles and cones etc. This page deals only with plane figures or 2D objects, as I hope to publish a second page on solid objects in the future.
+Mensuration is a branch of mathematics that deals with the measurement of geometric figures such as squares, cubes, rectangles, and cones etc. This page deals only with plane figures or 2D objects, as I hope to publish a second page on solid objects in the future.

 The idea for this page was because I was looking for contents for a page of the www.enviroengineer.scot website that would be fairly quick to write and publish.
 I decided to look through some of my engineering pocket books for inspiration.
-For anyone new to engineering an engineer’s pocket book was something that engineers consulted for information, charts and tables before the internet and websites such as Wikipedia, although pocket books are still available in the shops.
+For anyone new to engineering, an engineer’s pocket book was something that engineers consulted for information, charts, and tables before the internet and websites such as Wikipedia, although pocket books are still available in the shops.

 A few pages into the pocket book and I found exactly what I needed, a section under engineering mathematics on mensuration.
 That would be quick and easy to write up, as I could still remember most of the equations needed to work out areas and perimeters.
 How wrong could I have been.